 Dogs suffer from muscle stiffness and soreness just like humans do.
 As a dog gets older general aches and pains increase and they can suffer lethargy and fatigue.
 However, unlike us, they can’t verbally communicate where the pain is coming from.
-By giving our dogs a regular all over body massage we get to know the animal’s body better and potential problems can be spotted before they become too serious.
+By giving our dogs a regular all over body massage we get to know the animal’s body better.
+In addition, potential problems are spotted before they become too serious.

-Actually, it is also a good way of bonding with a dog.
+Actually, it is also a great way of bonding with your dog.
 We all stroke our pets anyway, and it lowers the blood pressure of both the owner and his dog.

-The main thing is to never force massage on a dog who does not want to participate and only practice on an animal that is very well known to you.
+The main thing is to never force massage on a dog who does not want to participate.
+Also, only practice on an animal that you know well.